 Modifications to the front end of the vehicle, including frame, bumper, front end body structure and tow hooks may affect the performance of the air bag sensors increasing the risk of injury.
-Do not modify the front end of the vehicle.
+Do not

 Additional equipment may affect the performance of the air bag sensors increasing the risk of injury.
 Please refer to the Body Builders Layout Book for instructions about the appropriate installation of additional equipment.